 She took a quick look around the empty dining room and went behind the marble-topped bar.
 She had started waitressing at Powell’s on the Pier last August.
 It was full of tourists then, people who flocked to the ocean for a respite from the Texas heat.
 The restaurant itself was suspended over the ocean, held up by three-foot thick pilings.
 If you stood close to the tinted windows, you could look straight down at the water rushing up the beach.
 Children loved it.
 Their fingerprints routinely decorated the glass.

-The summer months brought a steady stream of tourists eager to spend their cash and show off their new beach clothes, but the winter brought a less colorful crowd.
-Retirees who lived here year round would become regulars, enjoying the view and the quiet atmosphere denied them in the summertime.
+The winter brought a less colorful crowd.
+Retirees who lived here year round would become regulars, enjoying the view and the quiet atmosphere denied them in the summer.
 Business people stopped in for meetings over Caesar salad and shrimp scampi.
 She preferred the winter.

 “Come on in, Anna.
 Come see the other side.”